 Amazon was once again the dominant retailer this Black Friday and Cyber Monday.
 The company reported recording breaking sales figures during the holiday shopping period it calls “the Turkey 5,” an internal codename for the five days stretching from Thanksgiving to Cyber Monday.
 During this time, Amazon advertising and low priced shopping deals become red hot opportunities for sellers and shoppers alike.

 While Amazon has delivered millions of orders during the holiday period, Teikametrics’ machine learning technology has been crunching billions of data points to help thousands of our sellers optimize for profitability to meet the surge in demand.
-Our Retail Optimization Platform (ROP) optimizes Amazon advertising for over 2% of all sales on the marketplace – a significant percentage of Amazon.com’s entire Gross Merchandise Volume (GMV).
+Our Retail Optimization Platform optimizes Amazon advertising for over 2% of all sales on the marketplace.
+This represents a significant percentage of Amazon.com’s entire Gross Merchandise Volume (GMV).

 Although Teikametrics has big data that represents a significant portion of Amazon’s total supply chain, our econometrics and data science team also works to understand consumer dynamics.
 Understanding this classical economic model, where supply is optimized to meet demand and maximize profitability, is vital to our mission.

-In order to understand the consumer demand on Amazon this holiday shopping season, we commissioned an ‘exit’ survey of 500 Amazon shoppers in the days following The Turkey 5 (November 30th – December 3).
+We commissioned an ‘exit’ survey of 500 Amazon shoppers to understand consumer demand following November 30th – December 3.
 Respondents were weighted by age, region, and gender for an accurate representation of the U.S. population.

-Over 70% of shoppers were Amazon Prime members and respondents also self-identified into a subset of shoppers who shop on Amazon: weekly (25%), monthly (32%) or a few times a year (43%).
+Over 70% of shoppers were Amazon Prime members.
+Respondents also self-identified into a subset of shoppers who shop on Amazon.
+They were weekly (25%), monthly (32%) or a few times a year (43%).
 Here are some of our findings:

 Amazon Ads Are Blending in for Returning Shoppers